paithiov909/nanoidr/README.md

 [ai/nanoid](https://github.com/ai/nanoid) is a tiny, secure, URL-friendly, unique string ID generator for JavaScript.
-The nanoidr package is an R implementation of NanoID.
+The nanoidr package is an R port of NanoID.

 The original NanoID library generates random strings using crypto API, which is replaced with `openssl::rand_bytes` in nanoidr package.
 See